-First aid consists of taking 2 liters of drinking water per day, and ample intake of cool fresh air as a therapy(Aerotherapy).
-My innovation entails a mobile App and E-book/book that guide users to detect the earliest symptoms of malaria or flu, then quickly apply first aid to prevent severity of malaria or shorten duration of flu respectively.
-These tools enable users to quickly detect a history of recent contacts with flu victims, itchiness/patchiness of throat and sneezing, as the earliest signs of flu infection.
-First aid is then applied to cut durations of flu illness from 12 days to 4 days, by preventing late symptoms such as; fever, headache, nasal congestion, nasal discharge, cough and body aches.
-I have achieved these positive results in 17 out of my 16 trials over the last 3 years and 9 months (Jan 2011- Oct 2014).
+First aid consists of taking 2 liters of drinking water per day and ample intake of cool fresh air as a remedy called aerotherapy.
+My innovation entails a mobile App and E-book/book that guide users to detect the earliest symptoms of malaria and flu, and then quickly apply first aid to prevent severity of malaria and longevity of flu.
+These products enable users to quickly detect a history of recent contacts with a flu victim, itchiness/patchiness of throat and sneezing; as the earliest signs of flu infection.
+First aid is then applied to cut durations of flu illness from 12 days to 4 days, by preventing late symptoms such as; nasal congestion, nasal discharge, fever, headache, cough and body aches.
+I have achieved these positive results in 17 out of my 19 trials over the last 3 years and 9 months (Jan 2011- Oct 2014).
 A positive result minimizes the spread of flu by blocking infectious symptoms like; sneezing, nasal discharge, fever and cough.
 My products also enable users to detect joint pains, dullness of taste/appetite and thirst/dizziness, as the earliest symptoms of malaria then quickly apply first aid.
-First aid has also often enabled me prevent late severe symptoms of malaria like; fever, headache, nausea, vomiting and body aches, in 6 out of 8 trials.
-The results can enable patients buy ample time (days-weeks) and fitness, by which they should seek conventional malaria medication to eliminate mild joint pains, as remnants of malaria parasites usually hide in joints.
-First aid prevents loss of working hours and saves one from spending money on drugs like; paracetamol for treating fever/headache, Intravenous (IV) fluids for treating dehydration, and antiviral drugs for treating flu.
-Drinking water is a very good conductor of heat, which eliminates excess body heat through inducing frequent urination and maximal sweating, and thus, prevent fever and preserve appetite.
+First aid has often enabled me to prevent severe symptoms of malaria like; fever, headache, nausea, vomiting and body aches, in 6 out of my 8 trials.
+This result can keep a patient physically fit for a period of days/weeks while searching for genuine malaria medication.
+Drinking water is a very good conductor of heat, which enables a body to drain out excess heat through frequent urination and maximal sweating, and thus, prevents fever and preserves appetite.

 Origin of Idea: How this Innovation came about

 Drinking water is a very good conductor of heat used by our bodies to regulate body temperature.
 Drinking at least 2 liters of water per day upon identifying the earliest symptoms of malaria or flu, induces maximal sweating and frequent urination that transmit excess heat out of the body, to prevent fever and dehydration.
-Drinking sufficient amount of water also helps prevent headache and body aches, since these two symptoms are largely dependant on fever.
+Drinking sufficient water also helps prevent headache and body aches, since these two symptoms are largely precipitated by heat/fever.
 Water is also a good solvent in which several essential elements for healing and health are transported all over the body.
 Adequate intake of water appears to sharply minimize stickiness or ability of red blood cells infected with malaria parasites to cling to walls of tiny blood vessels, and hence, enhance their transportation to the spleen for destruction.
 Rapid elimination of infected red blood cells from the blood stream alleviates or stalls invasion of new red blood cells, thus, rendering malaria parasites too sparse to be detected by laboratory diagnoses.
-All the 3 thin/thick blood smears and rapid diagnostic tests that I undertook after applying first aid in 3 different incidents of malaria illness, using 3 different Laboratory technologists, returned negative results; yet joint pains in each of those incidents could only be cured by taking a full dose of conventional antimalarial drugs.
-Available science literature suggests that malaria parasites find walls of tiny blood vessels in body joints to be conducive hide outs where they hold out, and which makes joints one of the first and last organs where pain can be felt due to accumulation of malaria parasites that block some of their tiny blood vessels.
-Fever is a reaction of the human immune system to massive presence of malaria parasites and their substances in the blood stream; keeping the population of such parasites very low renders the immune system devoid of any cause to generate that reaction (fever).
+All the 3 laboratory diagnostic tests (thin/thick blood smears/rapid) that I undertook after applying first aid in 3 different incidents of malaria illness and 3 different centers, returned negative results; yet joint pains in each of those incidents could only be cured by taking a full dose of conventional antimalarial drugs.
+Available science literature suggests that malaria parasites find walls of tiny blood vessels in body joints to be conducive hide outs where they hold out, and which makes joints one of the first and last organs where pain can be felt due to accumulation of malaria parasites that block some of the tiny blood vessels.
+Fever is a reaction of the human immune system to massive presence of malaria parasites and their substances in the blood stream; keeping the population of such parasites very low appears to render the immune system devoid of any cause to generate that heated reaction (fever).

-Research undertaken by Colombian scientists over a period of decades established a relationship between outbreaks of symptomatic malaria and hot humid weather.
+Research undertaken German Poveda et al. spanning a period of decades, established a relationship between outbreaks of symptomatic malaria and hot humid weather.
 This relationship logically supports my prompt application of first aid to suppress symptoms of malaria, and allow patients buy ample time (days – weeks) to obtain appropriate medical cure.

-Adequate fresh aeration of the body as a means of eabling aerotherapy involves; choosing well ventilated locations, wearing light and loosely fitting attire, wearing open footwear and using light/thin beddings, in order to facilitate rapid loss of excess body heat to prevent fever.
+Adequate fresh aeration of the body as a means of undertaking aerotherapy involves; choosing well ventilated locations, wearing light and loosely fitting attire, wearing open footwear and using light/thin beddings, in order to facilitate rapid loss of excess body heat to prevent fever.
 Optimal exposure to cool fresh air facilitates loss of excess body heat through convection and radiation to prevent fever.
-Optimal cooling of the body prevents nasal congestion and nasal discharge in events of flu infection, through preventing vasodilation that would cause accumulation of blood in blood vessels beneath body surfaces, such as the upper respiratory tract and skin.
+Optimal cooling of the body prevents nasal congestion and nasal discharge in events of flu infection, through preventing vasodilation that would cause accumulation of blood in blood vessels near body surfaces, such as the upper respiratory tract and skin.
 Dilation of blood vessels near the skin and respiratory surface causes nasal congestion, which in turn aids nasal discharge.
 Keeping the body cool keeps the air ways open and clear, as blood vessels near respiratory surfaces remain constricted with minimal blood volumes, which consequently; stems sneezing, prevents nasal congestion, prevents nasal discharge and prevents inflammation of these organs.
 It also appears that vasoconstriction of blood vessels near the skin redirects blood to internal organs like the spleen to expedite clearance of malaria parasites from the blood stream.
 First aid restricts body temperature to a range 36.1ºC to 37.0ºC.

-Tudor Bompa (2004) cites cool fresh air known to be rich in oxygen to bear effect of boosting proliferation of antibodies among practioners of aerotherapy.
+Tudor Bompa (2004) cites cool fresh air known to be rich in oxygen with the effect of boosting proliferation of antibodies among practitioners of aerotherapy.